YU000jp/logseq-plugin-confirmation-done-task/readme.md

 ## Feature

-### Automatic link title feature
+### Add completed property to the DONE task

-> Paste the URL on the editing block
+> Mark the task as `DONE`

-- Existing auto plugins often perform unnecessary conversions and may result in garbled characters.
-To address this issue, our solution is to confirm with the user through a dialog before making any changes.
-To use this feature, simply paste the URL and a dialog will appear, allowing you to edit the title if necessary.
+- Logseq has a problem where it does not record the `DONE` date.
+To address this issue, a solution is to add a `completed` property to the block after the task is completed.
+To use this solution, simply click on the dialog box that appears after completing a task, which will prompt you to add a `completed` property.
+You can edit the date if necessary.
+The `completed` property date will act as a link, allowing you to view completed tasks in the Journal Linked References.

 ## Demo